What's long and thin and covered in skin,

 Red in parts, stuck in tarts?

-Rhubarb is an ancient medicinal plant, scientifically a vegetable, although eaten as a fruit (ie, it's sweet, rather than savoury)1.
+Rhubarb is an ancient medicinal plant, scientifically a vegetable, although eaten as a fruit (ie sweet, rather than savoury)1.
 It has only been cultivated as an edible plant since the 19th Century, but it has been used medicinally since 3000 BC in its native China and Tibet, where they used the root as a purgative.
-It is still used in Chinese medicine today, to cure both constipation and diarrhoea and fevers, among other things.
+It is still used in Chinese medicine today, to cure both constipation and diarrhoea, and fevers, among other things.
 It should only be used on the advice of a qualified practitioner as it is very strong medicine.

 The introduction of rhubarb into Europe is often attributed to Marco Polo, who described its pharmaceutical properties at length in his accounts of travels in China.
 Polo brought the dried root of Rheum palmatum, the medicinal plant, back with him.
 R.x hybridum, edible garden rhubarb, came to Britain from the Volga region of Russia in 1573, but still not as an edible plant.
 It too was prized for the therapeutic properties of its root.